SlickTech/slicksocket/README.md

  the libraries I have used before are good, such as cpprestsdk, Beasts, libwebsockets etc., but either they have a big footprint, or not easy to setup and use, especially on Windows.

-Slicksocket is build on top [libwebsockets](https://libwebsockets.org).
+Slicksocket is build on top of [libwebsockets](https://libwebsockets.org).
 Libwebsockets is a great C library.
 It not only support both client and server, but also support ton of protocols including latest HTTP2 and WSS2.
 Although Libwebsockets provided 50 minimal examples, but it is missing a good tutorial and user guid.
 For a new user, it will take some time to learn and